hyperfunk/thesis/corrections.md

 ### Long 1: Add short discussion on MC

     $N_{DY}$, $N_{\textrm{top}}$ and $N_{\textrm{di-boson}}$ respectively.
 These are
-    produced in teh following way.
+    produced in the following way.
 The \Wjets and \Znunujets are simulated using
     \MADGRAPH\cite{madgraph} event generator.
 The \ttbarjets and single-top events are generated using \POWHEG\cite{powheg}.
 The di-boson events are produced with
     \PYTHIA\cite{pythia}.
 All parton showering and hadronisation processes are